Clinical Rotations

 Rotation Director: Peter Jackson, M.D.

-Duration: Variable.
-Fellows see patients in a new substance abuse clinic for six months that performs substance abuse treatment using psychotherapy and medical assisted therapy with suboxone.
+Description: Fellows see patients in the Addiction Treatment Center, providing substance use treatment using psychotherapy and medical-assisted therapy with suboxone.

 Developmental Disorders